sboesebeck/morphium/docs/howtos/migration-v5-to-v6.md

 ### 5. Removed Deprecated Methods from Morphium Class

 Many deprecated methods were removed from the `Morphium` class in v6.
-Most update operations (set, unset, inc, push, pull, etc.) should now be performed through the `Query` class instead.
+The design principle in Morphium is:
+- **Morphium class**: Entity-based operations (save, delete, updates to specific entities)
+- **Query class**: Query-based operations (reads and updates based on query criteria)

-#### Update Operations: Use Query Methods
+#### Query-Based Update Operations: Use Query Methods

+The removed methods were query-based update operations that should have been in the Query class all along.

 **Removed methods (were deprecated in v5):**
-- `morphium.set(entity, collection, values, upsert, callback)`
+- `morphium.set(entity, collection, values, upsert, callback)` - query-based update
-- `morphium.unset(entity, collection, field, callback)`
+- `morphium.unset(entity, collection, field, callback)` - query-based update
-- `morphium.inc(fieldsToInc, query, upsert, multiple, callback)`
+- `morphium.inc(fieldsToInc, query, upsert, multiple, callback)` - query-based update

 **Migration:**